bollu/bollu.github.io/README.md

 # Big list of Chess

+- On Lichess, goto `sound -> speech` to be able to HEAR moves!
+Similarly, enable notation everywhere in preferences to get used to reading moves in notation.

 - [How to defend `e5` in king's indian defense](https://www.youtube.com/watch?v=jAwSBrLk3Uw)
 - [King and pawn versus king](https://www.youtube.com/watch?v=OzskUgwPCEg&list=PLVWaFpMwtaGiBxi79IUqnqn67WF5g5PR4&index=27)
 - [All about forks](https://www.youtube.com/watch?v=51vnCWXXLGc&list=PLVWaFpMwtaGiBxi79IUqnqn67WF5g5PR4&index=49)

 - Good linux app: `scid vs pc`.
 Seems to contain engines .
+- Keep king on a *diagonal* 2 squares away from the knight to ensure safety.
+- Pro tip for king+queen checkmate : always keep the queen at a position as if u r trying to give a check with a knight.
+- knight+bishop: Bishop B7, King to B8.
+Knight to D7, and that's checkmate

 # Big list of shitposting